Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Preliminaries

-\textbf{Model-Advantage and MBRL.} MBRL algorithms work by iteratively learning an approximate model and \nm{then deriving an optimal policy from this model either by planning or learning a separate policy.
-The latter case refers to the family of Dyna-style MBRL algorithms \citep{sutton1990dyna} that we adopt in this work -- see \cref{alg:mbrl} for a representative algorithm from this family.} Model-advantage\footnote{ Name follows policy-advantage that compares the utility of two actions \citep{kakade2002approximately} }, proposed by \cite{metelli2018configurable} and \cite{modhe2020bridging}, is a key quantity that can be used to compare the utility of transitioning according to the approximate model $\rM$ as opposed to the true model $\bM$.
+MBRL algorithms work by iteratively learning an approximate model and \nm{then deriving an optimal policy from this model either by planning \nmi{with MPC (model-predictive control)} or learning a separate policy \nmi{(actor-critic)} with imagined experience.
+The latter case refers to the family of Dyna-style MBRL algorithms \citep{sutton1990dyna} that we adopt in this work -- see \cref{alg:mbrl} for a representative algorithm from this family.} Model-advantage\footnote{ Name follows policy-advantage that compares the utility of two actions \citep{kakade2002approximately} }, proposed by \nma{\cite{metelli2018configurable, modhe2020bridging}}, is a key quantity that can be used to compare the utility of transitioning according to the approximate model $\rM$ as opposed to the true model $\bM$.
 Specifically, \emph{model-advantage} denoted by $\MA^\pi_{\rM}(s,s')$ compares the utility of moving to state $s'$ and thereafter following the trajectory governed by model $\rM$ as opposed to following $\rM$ from state $s$ itself; while acting according to policy $\pi$.
 The following definition in \cref{eq: model-advantage} captures this intuition.
 We denote model-dependent quantities with the model as subscript: transition probability distribution of $\rM$ is denoted by $P_{\rM}$ and value function as $V^{\pi}_{\rM}$.

 Here, $V^\pi_{\rM}$ is the model-dependent value function defined as:

 We are now ready to restate the well-known \emph{simulation lemma} \citep{kearns2002near} that quantifies the model performance difference using model-advantage. \begin{lemma} (Simulation Lemma) Let $\rM$ and $\bM$ be two different MDPs.
 Further, define $\calR^\pi_{M}(s) = \EE_{a\sim\pi(\cdot|s)}[\calR_{M}(s,a)]$ and $\calR^{\pi}_{\delta_{\rM,\bM}}(s) = \calR^\pi_{\rM}(s) - \calR_{\bM}^\pi(s)$.
 For a policy $\pi\in\Pi$ we have: